Tag Archives: Add new tag

 Asch featured in Bryn Mawr’s Alumnae Bulletin

 The August 2008 edition of the Alumnae Bulletin includes an article about Asch’s move to Bryn Mawr College.
 The article mentions current projects like the speaker series, and visiting scholar Muhammed Fani’s book-in-progress on the emergence of religious radicalism in Pakistan.
-Our plans for the future include bringing postdoctoral fellows with recent experience [...]
+Our plans for the future include bringing postdoctoral fellows with recent experience in conflict […]

 Misreading the Arab Media